LambdaSharp/SharpPuppets/README.md

   * [PutObjectAsync example](https://github.com/LambdaSharp/TimeStone/blob/master/Gateway/Function.cs#L157)

 ## Validation (Level 2: Screenshot)
-Run your Lambda function using any test event.
-Check S3 bucket for a screenshot of the page you navigated to.
+Trigger your lambda function.
+Check Scrape S3 bucket for a screenshot of the page you navigated to.

 # Level 3: Scrape
 Puppeteer provides some basic actions, such as filling in an input field or clicking on a button.
 Conduct some actions on the site of your choosing!